Guide

 What is a government tender?

-When a government agency needs work done, whether at state or federal level, they are required to run a competitive process.
-They publish the job publicly and invite businesses to submit a formal offer.
-That offer is called a tender.
+When a government agency needs goods, services, or works, it may publish an approach to market and invite businesses to submit a formal offer.
+In everyday language, that offer is usually called a tender.

 Good to know